 I love the wise Statement of Rumi: "Sell your cleverness and buy bewilderment".
 We are on a journey and we need to keep our mind and heart open to see the bewilderment that unfolds spontaneously without preconceived notions.
 A mind free from the bondage of preconceived notions shines and helps us see the light.
 When I face a fog of confusion as I move on the path of life, I face it with clarity, calmness and courage.
 When I bear witness to what is happening in my life, I do not get attached to and bound by my desires and wishes, by ups and downs in my life.
 It is very difficult for me to go through pain of several losses of people in my long life.
 Bearing witness to such losses in my life has been very helpful to me.
 Witnessing and accepting what is happening in my life has helped me to remain grounded and centered.
 Practicing mindfulness with loving kindness, patience and perseverance has been very helpful to me after a long exile.
 Namaste!
+I love the way Mark Vandeneijnde shows the integration of Head and Heart.
+I will quote a couple of statements made by the author:

 One to listen and one to talk.
 One to think and one to feel.
 One to sense and one to see.
 One to Do and one to feel.
 This saying reminds me of the Zen Koan: What is the sound of one hand clapping?
 My response to this Zen question is that we need both hands to make the meaningful sound.
 They are together.
 By togetherness of sound and silence, a melody of oneness is created.
 The greeting Namaste comes to my mind as I am reflecting on this writing.
 By joining my two hands you and I are becoming one, a Divine Union or Unitive Cosmic Consciousness.
 Like any new significant learning, realizing the Divine Oneness requires time, patience, and perseverance.
 With non-judgemental awareness I have been able to integrate both head and heart.
 Practicing Mindfulness Meditation has been very helpful to me to integrate both aspects of the divide.
 By holding my hands and touching my heart, I am saying Namaste to all!
 Who am I is a profound question explored by spiritual seekers and mystics.
 Am I my body, Am I my mind, or I am beyond my body and mind?
 We usually identify ourselves with body and mind.
 My true self, my authentic self, my essence is beyond body and mind.
 Sadly, as we grow up, our personality is shaped by what the people close to us define our real and authentic selves by our looks, by our worldly possesions, our professions, prestige and power.
 Sadly we lose our authentic self, our true identity.